wbthomason/zotodo/README.md

 ## Notes
 - You **must** set your Todoist API key in the preferences for this plugin to work.
 OAuth might be implemented eventually, but it's not there right now.
+- For select links to work, you may need to set up handling of the `zotero://` protocol on your computer.

 ## TODO/Future features
 - [x] Create project/labels if nonexistent